stoermelder/vcvrack-packone/docs/siren/Siren.md

 The dialog groups suggestions by tag. **Check** the ones you want to apply and confirm — checked tags are added to the matching files in the active root.
 Already-applied tags are filtered out of the proposal list, so you only see tags that are genuinely new for each file.
 Right-click a proposal to remove it from its group before confirming.

+#### Running the Tag Classifier on all files

+Select **Run tag classifier on all files** from the source menu to analyse every audio file in the active root and apply automatic tag suggestions in one pass.
+This is the bulk equivalent of right-clicking individual files and choosing **Suggest tags** — SIREN processes each file using the same 18-tag classifier and adds the resulting tags directly to the metadata without a confirmation dialog.

 ### Favorites

 Click the **star** at the right edge of any file row to toggle it as a favorite.
 Use the ☆ button in the top bar to show only favorites.